Search

 Food & drink in Croatia

-Thanks to its sprawling Mediterranean coastline, Croatia has some of the best seafood in Europe.
-But that’s not all it has to offer.
-Spending time enjoying some of the incredible food is a must do on your holiday to Croatia and you will soon feel the influence that Croatia has absorbed from its neighbouring countries over the centuries.
+Croatia has some of the best food in Europe.
+But, thanks to its sprawling Mediterranean coastline, it includes some of the best seafood, too.
+However, that is not all Croatia has to offer.
+Spend time enjoying some of the incredible food is a must-do on your holiday to Croatia, and you will soon feel the influence that Croatia has absorbed from its neighbouring countries over the centuries.
 Think delicious Italian like pizzas, crispy Turkish pastries and Greek style salads, as well as loads of fresh seafood.
-Dining Al Fresco in Croatia is very popular during the warmer months, and you’ll definitely want to end the evening with a lovely bottle of wine, watching the sun set.

 Which food is popular in Croatia?